Academic General Pediatrics Fellowship Program Faculty

-Dr. Szilagyi is Director of Ambulatory Pediatrics, Associate Director of the Strong Children’s Research Center of the Department of Pediatrics.
+Dr. Szilagyi is Division Chief of the Division of General Pediatrics, an Associate Director of the Center for Community Health, and an Associate Director of the Strong Children’s Research Center.
 He is a nationally renowned health services researcher and a leader in the fields of immunization delivery, healthcare financing, and care of children with chronic conditions.

 Dr. Baldwin has a Ph.D. in English from Stanford University, and has worked in the setting of academic medicine research and education for 25 years with a focus on faculty development in scientific communications and education.